Keli Lane Case Note

 Ground 2: The trial miscarried by reason of the prejudice occasioned by the Crown Prosecutor.
 In particular that he reversed the onus of proof in his closing address by positing a series of questions that he stated the defence had to answer.

-In dismissing Lane’s claim that the Crown had reversed the onus of proof or alternatively failed to establish her guilt beyond a reasonable doubt, the Court of Criminal Appeal noted that the Trial Judge in summing up the case to the Jury gave the following direction:
+This second ground of appeal (above) was also rejected.
+In dismissing Lane’s claim that the Crown Prosecutor had reversed the onus of proof or alternatively, failed to establish her guilt beyond reasonable doubt, the Court of Criminal Appeal noted the Trial Judge in summing up the case to the Jury gave the following direction:

-The direction provided by the trial judge is significant as it emphasise that it is the prosecutions role to prove beyond a reasonable doubt that the accused committed the offence.
-The Court of Criminal Appeal view was that it was inappropriate for prosecutor to pose questions in summing up their case but once the above direction was given, the jury was not under any misapprehension as to the onus of proof.
-The ground failed for these reasons.
+The direction provided by the trial judge is significant as it emphasises that it is the Crown Prosecutor’s role to prove beyond a reasonable doubt that the accused committed the offence.
+The Court of Criminal Appeal’s view was that it was inappropriate for the Crown Prosecutor to pose questions in summing up their case but after the above direction was given, the jury was not under any misapprehension as to who bore the onus of proof.

 Ground 7: The verdict is unreasonable and cannot be supported by the evidence